What is WGU's Readiness Assessment Like?

 The Admissions Inventory

 I took this one first because my husband was still trying to get the kids into bed and they were being noisy and I wanted to start with something where I didn't really need to think.
 This section took me about 20 minutes.
 I read each question twice (as I do every question on an exam).
 Most questions were Strongly Agree, Agree, Disagree, Strongly Disagree and the questions were geared mostly to discover what kind of learner you are.

 To be a successful Online Education student you are going to need to be self-motivated.
 You are going to need to realize that you need to invest a significant amount of your time to your classes and you are going to need to be the kind of person who can do their own research and guide themselves through the material that is to be learned.
 This is why this University is geared towards adult professionals and not kids out of high school.
 Adult professionals are more used to working and learning independently.
 The Admissions Inventory is there to find out if you are a person who will succeed at WGU.

-It also asks if you have a computer, if you have reliable broadband Internet, if you know how to use a computer and how many hours a week you plan to spend on your education (You need to expect to spend at least 15 hrs a week, 20 being better).
+It also asks if you have a computer, if you have a reliable broadband Internet connection, if you know how to use a computer, and how many hours a week you plan to spend on your education (You need to expect to spend at least 15 hrs a week, 20 being better).

 I suggest answering these questions honestly.
 If WGU isn't a good fit for you it doesn't do anyone any good for you to pretend like it is.
 If you can't pass this part of the test honestly, then you need to find a brick and mortar school for your education.

 The Language Test

 The next part of the WGU Readiness assessment that I took was the Language test.
 This one took me about 30 minutes.
 The nice thing about the Language and the Math assessments is that there is a little checkbox at the bottom that you can check to "review later".
 The questions that you marked to "review later" will have an asterisk by them when you get to the "review your answers" page.
 At this point, you can go back and check your answers.